erikzaadi/erikzaadi.com/content/posts/2016/1-conference-2-talks-3-lessions-learned-and-a-whole-lot-of-stickers.md

 ### Day two, day of the ChatOps talk

-My ChatOps talk was one of 3 possible tiers (another talk and an ongoing workshop), and was suppose to be the last talk before lunch, which my last slide's MEME even referenced lunch, as I figured people would be wanting to get to lunch as quick as possible.
+My ChatOps talk was one of 3 possible tiers (another talk and an ongoing workshop), and was suppose to be the last talk before lunch.

+My last slide's MEME even referenced lunch, as I figured people would be wanting to get to lunch as quick as possible.

 Due to some heavy rain in the morning, the schedule was delayed a bit.